nadavspi/peekaboo.js/README.md

 ### Toggling some other element

-You can specify the ID of the content you'd like to toggle using the `data-toggle-target` attribute.
+You can specify the ID of the content you'd like to toggle using the `data-toggle-target` or `aria-control` attributes.
 This is useful if the content doesn't immediately follow the toggle button in your document.

 ```html
 <button class="toggle-next" data-toggle-target="nav">Navigation</button>